aishwaryadhanke/kisan-sathi-voice-assistant/README.md

 This project uses the **IndicWav2Vec Hindi speech recognition model** from Bharat4AI.

-The model is **not included in this repository** because it is very large.
+The model is **not included in this repository** because it is large.

 ### Install required libraries